Lee K. Abbott: Life

 His many short stories and reviews, as well as articles on American literature and popular culture, have appeared in such journals and magazines as Harper's, The Atlantic Monthly, The Georgia Review, The New York Times Book Review, The Southern Review, Epoch, Boulevard, Crawdaddy, and The North American Review.
 His fiction has been often reprinted in The Best American Short Stories and The Prize Stories: The O'Henry Awards.
 He has twice won fellowships from the National Endowment for the Arts, and was awarded a Major Artist Fellowship from the Ohio Arts Council in 1991.
 He was also recipient of the 2004 Alumni Distinguished Teaching Award.
 His latest collection of stories, All Things, All at Once: New & Selected Stories, was published by Norton in June 2006.

-Abbott was married to Pamela Jo Dennis, bookseller of children's books and expert quilter, whom he called in his correspondences the "Sweetheart of the Rodeo."
-She died of cancer in 2014.
-Lee and Pamela had two sons: Kelly and Noel and multiple grandchildren.
-Lee remarried in November 2017 to Natalie Walston, a writer and public relations professional.
-Natalie has one son, Tyler Walston, who lives in Denver.

 Lee Abbott died from cancer on April 29, 2019, at the age of 71.
-In his own words: "Death.
-Say the word a dozen times and you'll see that it will mean as little to you as gibberish in French or what machines speak.
-Sung as we used to sing about what we thought was love in those days, it will no more touch you than trouble among South Pole penguins or quarrel across town; it will seem to you now as it seemed to me then—a condition fetched up to disturb the small minds we celebrate."